DS Metadata > Classifications DE

-A wide range of statistical classifications or nomenclatures is used on a European level.
-The application of specific classifications depends on the statistical domain or data collection.
+A wide range of statistical classifications is used at European level.
+It depends on the statistical domain or data collection which classifications are used.

-Some classifications are used multidisciplinary, i.e. in different statistical domains, like the NACE (statistical classification of economic activities), while other classifications are very closely related to their domain, like the European Shortlist for Causes of Death.
+Some classifications are used in a multidisciplinary manner, meaning in different statistical domains, such as the statistical classification of economic activities (NACE).
+Other classifications are specific for their domain, like the European short list for causes of death.

-These classifications are used by Eurostat and the Member States; the classification to be applied is specified in regulations or gentlemen's agreements.
-This procedure ensures that data is comparable between Member States.
-However for national publications, Member States may use a different, nationally adapted version of a classification.
+The classifications to be used in a data collection are specified in regulations or gentlemen's agreements.
+This ensures that the data that is collected is comparable between EU members.
+For their national purposes, EU members may use a different, nationally adapted version of a classification.